Loading

 A search engine rewards brevity.

-A thinking partner rewards context.
+A thinking partner rewards clarity.

 The difference is in what you give it.